Amazon quietly invited Congress to 'weigh in' on facial recognition

 Amazon provided CNET with the following reply on Monday:

-"The ACLU continues to distort the facts to suit their purposes.
-The facts are that Amazon Rekognition has helped organizations find missing children, fight human trafficking, reunite missing children with their families, reduce fraud for mobile banking, improve the impact of clinical trials, and help develop new treatments for autism – and not once, been involved in any actual public safety mishap.
-When Rekognition is used as recommended for public safety (with 99% confidence levels), the same reports that the ACLU claimed contained 5% error rates yielded 0% error rates.
+"The ACLU continues to distort the facts to suit [its] purposes.
+The facts are that Amazon Rekognition has helped organizations find missing children, fight human trafficking, reunite missing children with their families, reduce fraud for mobile banking, improve the impact of clinical trials, and help develop new treatments for autism -- and not once, been involved in any actual public safety mishap.
+When Rekognition is used as recommended for public safety (with 99 percent confidence levels), the same reports that the ACLU claimed contained 5 percent error rates yielded 0 percent error rates.
 This is inconvenient for the ACLU's rhetoric, but these are also the facts."

 Originally published July 27.